Where's Albert? 11-Foot Gator's Seizure From NY Home Sparks Backlash: 'Kind Of Messed Up'

-That’s what friends and supporters of a New York man are demanding to know after state wildlife officials seized the 11-foot, 750-pound gator from his home.
+That’s what a New York man and his thousands of supporters are demanding to know after state wildlife officials seized his 11-foot, 750-pound gator from his home.

 Department of Environmental Conservation (DEC) officers showed up to Tony Cavallaro’s Erie County residence in the town Hamburg on Wednesday, March 13, after learning that he had built an addition to his home and installed an in-ground swimming pool to keep the gator.

-Officers accused Cavallaro of allowing members of the public to get into the water and pet Albert while the alligator was unsecured.
+Officers accused Cavallaro of allowing members of the public, including children, to get into the water and pet Albert while the alligator was unsecured.

 Together with Hamburg Police and the Erie County Society for the Prevention of Cruelty to Animals, DEC officers seized the massive reptile “in the interest of public safety and the health, safety, and protection of the alligator,” the agency said.